 So how can you have truly consistent, predictable, and stable income each month?

-Instead of sharing direct advice this time, I want to share a personal story of how predictable income from just one client helped me become a full-time freelancer.
+I want to share my advice in the form of a personal story and show you how predictable income from just one client helped me become a full-time freelancer.

 A Little Background

 I’ve been freelancing on nights and weekends since I started college in 2008.
 By the time I graduated in 2012, I was earning $2-3k per project and completed a few projects each year.